Pregled napak bagra brez vrtenja

 • Hydraulic Fluid Leaks: Visible leaks around the control valve area, suggesting seal or component failure.

-• Unusual Noises: Hissing, whining, or knocking sounds from the hydraulic system, which could indicate fluid flow disruptions or air ingress.
+• Nenavadni zvoki: Hissing, whining, or knocking sounds from the hydraulic system, which could indicate fluid flow disruptions or air ingress.

 • Pregrevanje: Excessive heat in the hydraulic system, often caused by restricted fluid flow or pressure imbalances.